jonathandash/jonathanpdash/content/authors/admin/_index.md

 I also have the technical skills to handle all aspects of remote sensing and have delivered many successful projects including lidar-based forest inventories, satellite monitoring of forest condition and land cover, and mapping of forest risks such as wildfire and forest pathogens.

-Take a look at Projects tab and download my CV for more detail.
+Please take a look through my Publications, Projects and download my CV for more detail.

 If you need help on technical aspects of any project please contact me.